 • Microfiber magic.
 Cloths, dusters, squeegees often punch above their weight.

-• Dish & laundry.
-Compare ounces/formulas to big-box unit prices.
+• Dish and laundry.
+Compare ounces and formulas to big-box unit prices.

 Beauty and personal care picks

 Keep expectations set, then be delighted when you find a gem.
+Your skin doesn’t know you spent $1.25.
 Labels matter, especially for skin and hair.

 • Read ingredients.
 Avoid harsh alcohols in leave-ins and face products.